 S, and follows all the normal rules for being canonical.

 To maintain compatibility with older software that did not always generate fully canonical signatures, the XRP Ledger accepts transactions that are not fully canonical.
 To protect new users from exploits, the XRP Ledger has a flag on transactions called tfFullyCanonicalSig, which requires that the transaction use a fully-canonical signature to be valid.
+If the RequireFullyCanonicalSig amendment is enabled, all transactions require fully-canonical signatures regardless of the tfFullyCanonicalSig flag, and legacy software that makes non-fully-canonical signatures is no longer compatible.

 To calculate a fully-canonical ECDSA signature, one must compare S and N-S to determine which is smaller, then use that value in the